sahaib/tnc_summurizer/README.md

 - For Claude version: Replace 'your-anthropic-api-key-here' in the `get_summary_from_claude` method with your actual Anthropic API key.

 ## Contributing:
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+I have not yet tested the Claude version, feel free to share the feedbacks for same.

 ## License:
 [MIT](https://choosealicense.com/licenses/mit/)

 ## Note:
 While similar functionality exists in ChatGPT and Claude, this project serves as a fun use case and learning experience.
 It provides a custom interface and additional features like history and formatting that may not be available in the standard AI interfaces.
-I have not yet testd the Claude version, feel free to share feedbacks.

 ## App Preview:
 ![Main App](summurizer.png)